Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Introduction

 Rockafellar and Royset (2015, Theorem 2.2) showed that for regular risk and regret measures, the ``inf" in \reff{e:vtor} can be replaced by ``min" because the infimum is attainable.
-Formula \reff{e:vtor} opens a door for converting a risk minimization problem to a regret minimization problem \beq \min_{x}\cR(f(x,\xi)) \Longleftrightarrow \min_{y\in\R, x}[y+\cV(f(x,\xi)-y)]. \eeq which would allow to minimize a coherent and averse risk measure by a progressive hedging approach if $\cV$ can be expressed as an expectation of a certain random function of $x,y$ and $\xi$.
-In Section 2, we shall study the dual representation of risk measures and regret measures.
-Our analysis leads to a theorem on the relationship of risk envelopes and regret envelopes.
-As a result, a list of correspondences between popular risk measures and regret measures will be established.
+This then implies that the same is true for coherent averse risk and regret measures.
+We moreover in this paper deduce a result that describes the relationship between the dual representations of risk and regret measures.
+Based on that result and earlier work on duality of risk measures, we determine the dual envelopes (defined later) of several popular regret measures and provide a general approach to finding the $\cV$ in \reff{e:vtor} given $\cR$ in Section 2.

-The second part of this paper is concerned with a computational method for risk minimization \reff{P1} and the corresponding regret minimization \reff{P3}.
-Starting from Section 3 we introduce the progressive hedging algorithm, originally developed by Rockafellar and Wets (1991) for problems of minimizing a multistage convex stochastic cost function and later extended by Rockafellar and Sun (2018) for monotone stochastic variational inequality problems.
-We explain how this algorithm could be used in principle to solve \reff{P1} and \reff{P3}.
-Since in certain circumstances the original progressive hedging algorithm cannot be used due to a new ``cross constraint", a modified progressive hedging algorithm is proposed.
-Compared with other algorithms for multistage stochastic optimization, say for example, the distributionally robust approach of Wiesemann et al. (2014), progressive hedging in less restrictive in the sense that it requires no linear decision rule, can handle more general nonlinear objective functions, and is easily expendable to more than two stages.
-Numerical results will be presented in Section 4, where we show that the algorithm is fairly efficient for solving medium-sized (hundred of variables and scenarios) coherent and averse risk minimization problems.
+In terms of optimization, formula \reff{e:vtor} opens a door for converting a risk minimization problem to a regret minimization problem; i.e., \beq \min_{x(\cd)\in X}\cR(f(x(\xi),\xi)) \Longleftrightarrow \min_{x(\cd)\in X, y\in \R}[y+\cV(f(x(\xi),\xi)-y)], \eeq which would allow to minimize a coherent averse risk measure by a decomposition approach if $\cV$ can be expressed as an expectation of a function of $\xi$.
+Starting from Section 3, the second part of this paper is concerned with a computational method for risk minimization \reff{P1} and the corresponding regret minimization \reff{P3}.
+We introduce the progressive hedging algorithm, originally developed by Rockafellar and Wets (1991) for solving multistage convex stochastic optimization problems and later extended to solving monotone stochastic variational inequality problems (Rockafellar and Sun, 2019).
+We explain how this algorithm could be used to solve \reff{P1} and \reff{P3}.
+Since in certain circumstances the original progressive hedging algorithm cannot be used due to a new ``linkage" constraint that links different $\xi$ into one constraint, a modified progressive hedging algorithm is proposed.
+Compared with other algorithms for multistage stochastic optimization, say for example, the distributionally robust approach of Wiesemann et al. (2014), progressive hedging is less restrictive in the sense that it requires no linear decision rule, can handle more general nonlinear objective functions, and is easily expandable to more than two stages.
+Numerical results will be presented in Section 4, where we show that the algorithm is fairly efficient for solving middle-sized coherent and averse risk/regret minimization problems.